Using Open Data for Credit Risk

 Understanding Open Data

 A common misconception about open data is that people believe it’s all government-produced data.
-While it’s true that the UK government does produce a lot of open data there are many other sources of information which can be of use to insurers.
+While it’s true that the UK government does produce a lot of open data there are many other sources of information that can be of use to insurers.

 An important thing to note is that open data is generally defined as: “Any data that can be freely used, re-used and redistributed by anyone – subject only, at most, to the requirement to attribute and share-alike.”

-So using that definition it’s easy to see that open data isn’t just limited to government or local government sources, but it can also can include regulatory data and other items such as information published by the Health and Safety Executive.
+So using that definition it’s easy to see that open data isn’t just limited to government or local government sources, but it can also include regulatory data and other items such as information published by the Health and Safety Executive.

 But How Do you Access Open Data?